-206. Natural History of the Vertebrates
+206. Natural History of the Vertebrates.
+Not offered 1966-'67.
+Four hours

 A study of the classification, identification, habits, and habitats of the vertebrate animals.
 The course consists of lectures, museum studies, laboratory work, and field work.
-Three hours of lecture and one laboratory session per week.
-Prerequisite: Biology 109-110.
-Not offered 1965-'66.
+Three hours of lecture and one laboratory session

-207. Genetics
+207. Genetics.
+I